Self-leveling underlayment. It sounds soooooo easy, doesn’t it?

 What I do is place a tarp underneath all of those things.
 Keep in mind, you’ll be in a bit of a hurry and things can get just a little messy.

-I think about an 6×8 tarp for smaller jobs and larger for larger pours.
+I think about a 6×8 tarp for smaller jobs and a larger one for larger pours.